pdsinterop/pdsinterop.github.io/practice.md

 In July 2024, we reached out to a handful of developers who have produced end-user Solid apps to understand:

 - interoperability challenges and ideals,
-- how to make it easier for people to get into solid, and
+- how to make it easier for people to get into Solid, and
 - what improvements can be made to the developer experience.

 [Noel De Martin](https://noeldemartin.com), [Vincent  Tunru](https://vincenttunru.com), [Timea Turdean](https://timeaturdean.com), and [Tim Standen](https://www.linkedin.com/in/tim-standen-6bb4b393) answered the call and their responses follow (edited for clarity, brevity, and flow).